 Published posts by RSS-feed (no set frequency, english and Swedish).

 Many years ago I fell into the marketing industry, much by chance.
 I was one of those, still fairly few, who knew code, SQL, object oriented analysis, digital touch point mapping and all that jazz.
 And marketing.
 With a more sociological interest (media cultural studies) in how a digital paradigm shift impacts people, organizations and society, marketing was indeed one place to be.
-From there I’ve moved to roles within brand strategy, through to service design and digital transformation.
+From there I’ve moved to roles within brand strategy, through to service design and business transformation.